 While attending to a minor accident scene, you find a female unresponsive in the backseat of one of the vehicles.
-Assessment findings (students should ask for this additional information): Responsiveness: moans in response to painful stimuli Respirations: slow and shallow Pulse (if checked): very slow and weak Eyes: pinpoint pupils Scene findings (if student asks): used needles are found in her purse nearby Expected Actions: Call for help, Perform rescue breathing, Administer Naloxone, Monitor for response, Result: Normal breathing is restored-place in recovery position and monitor until EMS arrival Scenario #M2 (firefighter or additional LE):
+Assessment findings (students should ask for this additional information): Responsiveness: moans in response to painful stimuli Respirations: slow and shallow Pulse (if checked): very slow and weak Eyes: pinpoint pupils Skin: pale with cyanosis around lips Scene findings (if student asks): used needles are found in her purse nearby Expected Actions: Call for help, Perform rescue breathing, Administer Naloxone, Monitor for response, Result: Normal breathing is restored-place in recovery position and monitor until EMS arrival Scenario #M2 (firefighter or additional LE):

 When arriving for training, an adult male is found lying beside a vehicle in the parking lot.
-Naloxone Training Scenarios, Version 3 19-November-2019 Current version can be downloaded at www.bestpracticemedicine.com/narcan Assessment findings (students should ask for this additional information): Responsiveness: unresponsive Respirations: absent Pulse (if checked): none Eyes: normal Scene findings (if student asks): nothing significant Expected Actions: Call for help and AED, Begin CPR per certification level, Naloxone administration not indicated-no change if given, perform CPR until relieved or arrival of EMS.
+Assessment findings (students should ask for this additional information): Responsiveness: unresponsive Respirations: absent Pulse (if checked): none Eyes: normal Skin: pale and cool Scene findings (if student asks): nothing significant Expected Actions: Call for help and AED, Begin CPR per certification level, Naloxone administration not indicated-no change if given, perform CPR until relieved or arrival of EMS.
 Scenario #M3 (firefighter or additional LE):